 - Make the most out of your machine by buying fresh, whole beans and grinding them yourself rather than using pre-ground coffee.
 This can really make the difference between a great and mediocre cup of espresso.

 - Take the time to read user manuals, even if your machine seems ultra simple.
 They can help you cut down on user errors to extend the life of your machine and improve the quality of your brew.

 - Also, don’t discount a stovetop espresso maker or other alternative brewing methods.
 They may be better suited to your tastes and lifestyle than a traditional espresso machine.

 If you want to continue enjoying perfect tasting coffee from your new machine, you can’t just speak nicely to it between brews.
 You’ll need to clean it regularly.

-The essential oils that coffee beans contain provide flavor and create the rich crema that tops your espresso.
+The essential oils that coffee beans contain provide flavor and create the rich, beautiful crema that tops your espresso.
 But oil residue gradually emulsifies, clinging to the water screen of your machine and on its brass surfaces.
 Oils also deposit a film on the portafilter and filter basket.
 Eventually, this film will block the filter holes in the basket and leave deposits on the portafilter spout.